Estimating heterogeneous wildfire effects using synthetic controls and satellite remote sensing: Conclusions

 There are some major challenges and possible improvements to the methods described here.
 First, as climate is changing, there is an increasing trend on the size of wildfires.
 Thus, as the frequency of larger events increases, more areas are being burned more than once.
 As a result, techniques that include multiple treatments or exposures to wildfires could be considered.
-Second, burn severity, which combines the direct fire impact and ecosystems responses \citep{Veraverbeke2010} is heterogeneous within a single wildfire \citep{Bastarrika2011}.
+Second, better segmentation of different kinds of vegetation would be highly desirable, as these are likely to change differently.
+As we are only studying large areas being affected by large wildfires, we believe that smaller and targeted areas being burned could also be studied to detect specific types of recoveries for particular types of vegetation.
+Third, different types of fires, such as prescribed fires or natural fires allowed to burn when outlined in a fire management plan and communities are not at risk have not been considered here.
+The methodology that we are using would be able to capture the different effects that these might have on vegetation if sample sizes were large enough.
+Fourth, burn severity, which combines the direct fire impact and ecosystems responses \citep{Veraverbeke2010} is heterogeneous within a single wildfire \citep{Bastarrika2011}.
 Some places are hit harder than others for different reasons (e.g. human land management, vegetation type, etc.).
-Thus, extending this model to allow for a non-binary or continuous treatment would extend its capabilities to reproduce realistic conditions.
+Thus, extending this model to allow for a non-binary or continuous treatment would extend its capacity to reproduce realistic conditions \citep{allofstats2010, Kennedy2017continuous, Powell2020, Hu2020}.
 In this study we have excluded overlapping wildfires because we wanted to avoid biasing our estimates of counterfactual vegetation.
-However, studying ways in which we can estimate the effect of a wildfire on vegetation that is recovering from a previous wildfire would futher improve this methodology.
-Third, the segregation of homogeneous comparable treated and untreated AOIs, that are similar on pre-treatment periods is also expected to follow in future research.
+However, studying ways in which we can estimate the effect of a wildfire on vegetation that is recovering from a previous wildfire would further improve this methodology.
+Finally, the segregation of homogeneous comparable treated and untreated AOIs, that are similar on pre-treatment periods is also expected to follow in future research.